N-Clear Nano Manual

 Dual Mode Setup (Optional)

 The N-Clear Nano Filter supports Dual Mode, allowing two filters to share the same controller and work together for tanks with dual filter chambers.
+Both motors advance together when the main sensor triggers.

 Use the included splitter cable to connect the motor of the secondary filter to the motor connector on the primary filter's controller.